h0m3/update-pihole-lancache/README.md

 Also, you need to have the correct permissions to write to your dnsmasq folder and `/tmp`.

+## Where can i find the docker container?

+Its available at the Docker Hub on [hub.docker.com/r/h0m3/update-pihole-lancache](https://hub.docker.com/r/h0m3/update-pihole-lancache).

 ## Note

 This script is not affiliated with [Pi-Hole](https://pi-hole.net/), [dnsmasq](https://dnsmasq.org/), [uklans](https://github.com/uklans/) or [lancache](https://lancache.net/).
 This is just a script i've made to automate my lancache + pihole setup.